-- (2) the information pertains to the period during which the person was a participant in the association; and - (3) the person seeks the information in good faith. - (e) A cooperative association shall respond to a demand made pursuant to subsection (d) in the same manner as provided in subsection (c). - (f) If a participant dies, Section 1003 applies.
+- information required under Section 113 during regular business hours in the cooperative association's principal office if: - (1) the information pertains to the period during which the person was a participant in the association; - (2) the person seeks the information in good faith; and - (3) the person complies with this Section.

-- (g) A cooperative association may impose reasonable restrictions, including nondisclosure restrictions, on the use of information obtained under this section.
+- (e) A cooperative association shall respond to a demand made pursuant to subsection (d) in the same manner as provided in subsection (c). - (f) If a participant dies, Section 1003 applies. - (g) A cooperative association may impose reasonable restrictions, including nondisclosure restrictions, on the use of information obtained under this section.
 In a dispute concerning the reasonableness of a restriction under this subsection, the association has the burden of proving reasonableness. - (h) A cooperative association may charge a person that makes a demand under this section reasonable costs of copying, limited to the costs of labor and material. - (i) A participant or person dissociated as a participant may exercise the rights under this section through an attorney or other agent.
-A restriction imposed under subsection (g) or by the organic rules on a participant or person dissociated as a participant also applies to the attorney or other agent. - (j) The rights stated in this section do not extend to a person as transferee but may be exercised by the legal representative of an individual under legal disability who is a participant or person dissociated as a participant.
+A restriction imposed under subsection (g) or by the organic rules on a participant or person dissociated as a participant applies to the attorney or other agent and to the participant or person dissociated as a participant. - (j) The rights stated in this section do not extend to a person as transferee but may be exercised by the legal representative of an individual under legal disability who is a participant or person dissociated as a participant.

-This section was substantially redrafted for the February 2006 draft.
+(A) This section was substantially redrafted for the February 2006 draft.
 It picks up the cause/no cause concept and references the redrafted Section 114.
 It is generally consistent with the RMBCA and The Model Nonprofit Corporation Act.